-The University of Michigan is supportive of the needs of dual career couples and is an Affirmative Action/Equal Opportunity Employer.
-Women and members of traditionally underrepresented groups are encouraged to apply.
+For full consideration, application materials should be submitted by Nov.
+27, 2023.
+Early applications are encouraged.
+Offers for this appointment are contingent on the successful completion of a background screening.
+Candidate must meet all degree requirements before the start date of the position.
+The University of Michigan is supportive of the needs of dual-career couples and is an Affirmative Action/Equal Opportunity Employer.
+Women and members of minority groups are encouraged to apply.

 Faculty Positions in Quantum Science and Technology

 The College of Engineering (COE) and the College of Literature, Science, and the Arts (LSA) at the University of Michigan invite applications for full-time tenure-track or tenured positions in quantum science and technology to begin August 26, 2024.
 As part of an initiative in quantum science and technology at the University, 8 new faculty will be hired.
 Please view this website for more information.

 This posting applies to open positions in Physics undergraduate courses for Winter 2024:

 Physics 151: Physics for Life Sciences Lab I

 Physics 251: Physics for Life Sciences Lab II

 Physics 161: Honors Intro Mechanics Lab